Fredek seeks magical power to make himself whole--will he lose his home and loving wife?

 "You misunderstand."
 Nameless waved the tray onward, toward Fred; it floated through the gate as if through mist.
 "Your apprenticeship has begun.
-Your task is to eat of the tray, and return home, educated."
+You must eat of the tray, and return home, educated."

 Fred glared at Nameless, and turned to sit down with his back to the gate.

-The tray hovered in front of him, suddenly full of warm breads and meats.
+The feast hovered in front of him, suddenly full of warm breads and meats.